PlatinumSrc/PlatinumSrc/README.md

     - Windows 9x no KernelEx
 - In progress
     - 3DS
+        - Needs a Citro3D renderer
     - GameCube
-        - Needs OpenGX renderer
+        - Needs an OpenGX renderer
     - Wii
-        - Needs OpenGX renderer
+        - Needs an OpenGX renderer
+    - PS2
+        - Needs a GSKit renderer
 - Wanted
     - Android
         - Need to finish the touch UI